 QuantIC technology for climate change

-IMAGING WITH UNDETECTED PHOTON
+IMAGING WITH UNDETECTED PHOTONS

 Central to all conventional imaging is the notion that the light which illuminates the object is the light that is detected by the image sensor.